All the answers

-TMC is the centerpiece of an all-day event at Sunday River that includes free outdoor music, barbecues, and a full range of activities including chairlift rides, twin ziplines, and golf.
-The town of Bethel and the surrounding region has lots to offer including canoe trips and fishing on the Androscoggin River, tons of hiking throughout the region, plenty of options for lodging and restaurants, and more.
+TMC is the centerpiece of an all-day event that includes free music, barbecues, and a range of including chairlift rides and ziplines.
+The town of Bethel has lots to offer including canoe trips and fishing on the Androscoggin River, tons of hiking in the region, plenty of options for lodging and restaurants, and more.

 Where can I leave my kids?

 Despite plentiful parking, please do not leave them in the car.
-Child care will be available in Sunday River's state-licensed facility next to South Ridge Lodge on the day of the event between 9:00am and 4:00pm for $15 per hour, and $10 per hour for additional siblings.
+Child care is available at Sunday River's state-licensed facility next to South Ridge Lodge on the day of the event between 9:00am and 4:00pm.
 Reservations are highly recommended - please call 207-824-5083.

 Where can I leave my grandparents?

 South Ridge Lodge is located right next to the Start/Finish area and has seating, food, a retail store, gear storage, etc. Granny and Gramps can hang out in the lodge if they prefer to be out of the sun and away from the action.
-If they want to wear headbands and your event shirt and talk about their strategy for the race while stretching, even better.
+If they want to wear headbands and your event shirt and talk about their race strategywhile stretching, even better.

 What should I wear/bring?